AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 Feel free to also try and learn something from the dataset by using different parameters,if you're a curious person.
 Or use this calculator to learn how your friends rank thought if you ask them you're never guaranteed to get the true answer **;)**

-Just remember that this no more than a fun tool to get (mostly) irrelevant information about people's lives.
+Just remember that this is no more than a fun tool to get (mostly) irrelevant information about people's lives.
 There are many more factors that play into how satisfactory or good a sexual life is other than frequency.
 From the obvious (and ugly) prevention of STDs and unwanted pregnancy to pleasure (which goes beyond orgasms, as we will see), intimacy or relief, there is much more about sex than pure counting and comparing who's got it bigger.

 **=========>Done! -maybe a beter last paragraph? below just the leftovers<=========**
 1) BIG DISCLAIMER ABOUT ITS IMPORTANCE AND THE FUNNY COMMENTS -don't take it so seriously, Joe-